-- (1) The FOI Act applies as a law of a participating jurisdiction for the purposes of the National Quality Framework. - (2) For the purposes of subsection (1), the FOI Act applies - (a) as if a reference to the Office of the Freedom of Information Commissioner were a reference to the Office of the National Education and Care Services Freedom of Information Commissioner; and - (b) as if a reference to the Freedom of Information Commissioner were a reference to the National Education and Care Services Freedom of Information Commissioner; and - (c) with any other modifications made by the national regulations. - (3) Without limiting subsection (2), the national regulations may - (a) provide that the FOI Act applies under subsection (1) as if a provision of the FOI Act specified in the national regulations were omitted; or
+- (1) The FOI Act applies as a law of a participating jurisdiction for the purposes of the National Quality Framework. - (2) For the purposes of subsection (1), the FOI Act applies - (a) as if a reference to the Office of the Freedom of Information Commissioner were a reference to the Office of the National Education and Care Services Freedom of Information Commissioner; and - (b) as if a reference to the Freedom of Information Commissioner were a reference to the National Education and Care Services Freedom of Information Commissioner; and - (c) with any other modifications made by the national regulations. - (3) Without limiting subsection (2), the national regulations may - (a) provide that the FOI Act applies under subsection (1) as if a provision of the FOI Act specified in the national regulations were omitted; or - (b) provide that the FOI Act applies under subsection (1) as if an amendment to the FOI Act made by a law of the Commonwealth, and specified in the national regulations, had not taken effect; or - (c) confer jurisdiction on a tribunal or court of a participating jurisdiction. - (4) In this section -

-(b) provide that the FOI Act applies under subsection (1) as if an amendment to the FOI Act made by a law of the Commonwealth, and specified in the national regulations, had not taken effect; or (c) confer jurisdiction on a tribunal or court of a participating jurisdiction.
-(4) In this section - FOI Act means the Freedom of Information Act 1982 of the Commonwealth, as in force from time to time.
-Di vision 3 - Application of New South Wales State Records Act 5.
-Applic eation of State Records Act (1) for the extent The State Records Act applies as a law of a participating jurisdiction for the purposes of the National Quality Framework except to the extent that this Law applies to a Regulatory Authority and the records of a Regulatory Authority.
-(2) tional regulations may modify the State Records Act for the es of this Law.
-(3)
+FOI Act means the Freedom of Information Act 1982 of the Commonwealth, as in force from time to time.

+Division 3 - Application of New South Wales State Records Act

+265. Application of State Records Act

+- (1) The State Records Act applies as a law of a participating jurisdiction for the purposes of the National Quality Framework except to the extent that this Law applies to a Regulatory Authority and the records of a Regulatory Authority. - (2) The national regulations may modify the State Records Act for the purposes of this Law. - (3) Without limiting subsection (2), the national regulations may -

-- provide that the State Records Act applies under (a) subsection (1) as if a provision of the State Records Act specified in the national regulations were omitted; or - provide that the State Records Act applies under (b) subsection (1) as if an amendment to the State Records Act made by a law of New South Wales, and specified in the national regulations, had not taken effect; or - confer jurisdiction on a tribunal or court of a participating (c) jurisdiction. - In this section (4)
+- (a) provide that the State Records Act applies under subsection (1) as if a provision of the State Records Act specified in the national regulations were omitted; or - (b) provide that the State Records Act applies under subsection (1) as if an amendment to the State Records Act made by a law of New South Wales, and specified in the national regulations, had not taken effect; or - (c) confer jurisdiction on a tribunal or court of a participating jurisdiction. - (4) In this section - State Records Act means the State Records Act 1998 of New

-State Records Act means the State Records Act 1998 of New South Wales, as in force from time to time.
+South Wales, as in force from time to time.